MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 ### Obtaining the assigned IP address

 To do anything with the newly-created VM, you are going to need the assigned IP address.
 This is not part of the VM itself.
-Instead, IP addresses are their own separate resources within Azure, which are then bound to NIC (network interface connections) that tie the virtual machine using them to a network.
+IP addresses are their own separate resources within Azure, which are then bound to network interface controllers (NICs) that tie the virtual machine to a network.

 ```golang
 func getLogin() {